Blog>Expert Advice>Hedge removal laws and regulations

 The hedge may be protected by any of the following laws, and you may face criminal charges:

-Read on for further information into the hedgerow removal law, boundary hedge removal law, the Hedgerow Regulations of 1997 and more.
+Read on for further information about hedge removal, including the Hedgerow Regulations of 1997.

 What are the Hedgerows Regulations 1997?